montogeek/laravel-docs-es/validation.md

 	),

 <a name="custom-validation-rules"></a>
-## Reglas de validación personalizadas
+## Custom Validation Rules

+#### Registering A Custom Validation Rule

 Laravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
 One method of registering custom validation rules is using the `Validator::extend` method:

-#### Registering A Custom Validation Rule

 	Validator::extend('foo', function($attribute, $value, $parameters)
 	{